GX-CHEN/js-mastermind/README.md

-# JavaScript JS
+# JS Mastermind

 ## What is this?

-"JavaScript JS" is a JavaScript language tutorial, which contains code snippets help to learn JS, and write JS in "JavaScriptic" flavor.
+"JS Mastermind" is a JavaScript language tutorial, which contains code snippets help to learn JS, and write JS in "JavaScriptic" flavor.

 - Bite-size tutorial, ordered by easy-to-hard, basic-to-deep
 - Support real-time code execution.
 (Thanks to repl.it embedded API)